-

 As you can see, the diagram takes its name from the skeleton of a fish.

-be broken down into smaller ‘bones’ - a sub-set of causes within the major ones.
+Each major ‘bone’ arising from either side of its central ‘back bone’ represents one broad category or cause.
+Each of these categories or causes can be broken down into smaller ‘bones’ - a sub-set of causes within the major ones.

-They all combine to cause the event named in the rectangle representing
+They all combine to cause the event named in the rectangle representing the head of the fish.

-Cause and effect analysis World War Two
+Cause-and-effect analysis World War Two

 The diagram clearly shows there were many more reasons aside from Germany invading Poland that led to another world war, only twenty-one years after the end of the first.

-treated one another at the Paris Peace Conference in 1919 where the details of the Treaty of Versailles were worked out.
+The initial cause was the way the defeated countries were dealt with by the victors and how the victors treated one another at the Paris Peace Conference in 1919 where the details of the Treaty of Versailles were worked out.

 And that's only part the story: the beginning.
 To give the full picture we have to add the categories or causes, as yet unmentioned: the failure of the League of Nations, the Great Depression, expansionism and the policy of appeasement.